Slider2732/ESP-909/README.md

 Fritzing or similar schematic to be uploaded. <br>
 A quick guide Manual has been uploaded (to be lightly updated and converted to PDF). <br>
 Code is commented. <br>
 Demo short track - FirstMIDI.mp3 is a quick demo of the sound of ESP-909, straight after getting MIDI to work.
 Recorded live to a Zoom R8 with no EQ.
-Sequence - JU-06A, Synth line - Korg X5DR  :)
+Sequence - Roland JU-06A, Synth line - Korg X5DR  :)

 <img src ="./IMG_3746.JPG" raw=true />